 We will also review testosterone.
 Testosterone levels are key for building muscle, energy levels and sex drive.
 Women with high testosterone levels may have symptoms such as acne, excess hair growth (not on your head) and may present with PCOS.

-The Adrenal Stress Index Test will give us a great snapshot of your hormone levels and is a good place to start if you are struggling with infertility.
+The DUTCH test will give us a great snapshot of your hormone levels and is a good place to start if you are struggling with infertility.

 Melatonin – is considered a hormone, it is a potent anti-oxidant, and extremely important for regulating sleep/wake cycles.
 Levels of melatonin can give us some clues as to some stressors that can be affecting your health and ability to conceive.
 We can then make the necessary steps to start to heal the body and restore melatonin levels.

-The Adrenal Stress Index Test is a good place to start for a lot of fertility issues and can gives us insight for those who have irregular periods, are not ovulating, are trying to conceive but have been unsuccessful.
-The ASI works for both men and woman.
+The DUTCH is a good place to start for a lot of fertility issues and can gives us insight for those who have irregular periods, are not ovulating, are trying to conceive but have been unsuccessful.
+The DUTCH works for both men and woman.

 If someone has PCOS which test would you recommend?